-In the Preliminary course, students will study the mandatory topic (Music 1600-1900, which encompasses the Baroque, Classical and Romantic periods), as well as an additional topic (Music of a Culture).
+In the Preliminary course, students will study the mandatory topic (Music 1600-1900, which encompasses the Baroque, Classical and Romantic periods), as well as an additional topic (Music 1900-1945).

-In the HSC course, students will study the mandatory topic (Music of the Last 25 Years [Australian Focus]), as well as an additional topic (Music 1900-1945).
+In the HSC course, students will study the mandatory topic (Music of the Last 25 Years [Australian Focus]), as well as an additional topic (chosen in consultation with the class teacher).

-In addition to core studies in performance, composition, musicology and aural, students nominate one elective study in Performance, Composition or Musicology.
+In addition to core studies in performance, composition, musicology and aural, students nominate one elective study in performance, composition or musicology.

-Students selecting Composition or Musicology electives will be required to compile a portfolio of work as part of the process of preparing a submitted work.
+Students selecting composition or musicology electives will be required to compile a portfolio of work as part of the process of preparing a submitted work.
 The portfolio may be requested by NESA to validate authorship of the submitted work.
 All students are required to develop a composition portfolio for the core composition.